Idaho Operation Lifesaver

 On November 2, 2012, City, County and State Law Enforcement Officers will be conducting an "Officer On A Train" and "Adopt A Crossing" enforcement operation in Southeast Idaho.

 The purpose of this enforcement operation is to increase public awareness of the potential dangers that exist at highway railroad intersections and eliminate driver actions that can have tragic consequences, by enforcing the traffic laws that pertain to these intersections.
 The enforcement program is one of three parts of the Operation Lifesaver effort, which include engineering and education, designed to eliminate car train collisions.

 During the "Officer On A Train" enforcement effort, one officer is placed in the lead locomotive of a train as a spotter.
 This officer observes traffic approaching the highway rail intersections as the train proceeds down the tracks.
 Other officers pace the train or are parked at specific locations.
 When a motorist is observed violating the laws pertaining to the approaching intersection, the officer on the train radios one of the chase cars, which stops the motorist, explains the dangers and issues a citation.

-During 2010, there were 16 car train collisions resulting in 4 people injured and 1 fatality.
+During 2012, there have been 16 car train collisions resulting in 3 people injured and 2 fatalities.